 I am a professionally qualified psychodynamic psychotherapist.
-I offer individual adults 50-minute sessions of therapy in my consulting room in North London, and I charge between £50 and £80 (depending on the client's income) per session.
+I offer individual adults 50-minute sessions of therapy in my consulting room in North London, and my standard fee is £80 per session.
 I am available for long-term, analytic work and for shorter periods of focused psychodynamic counselling.
 I am able to work in English and French.

 I believe that counselling and psychotherapy tend to be most effective when the gradually shifting dynamic between client and therapist can be thought about and explored by both parties, over time, as part of the therapeutic process.
 I think that the client needs to feel free to communicate not only about those problems which may have brought them to therapy in the first place, but also about the problems or frustrations they may experience in the consulting room, in their relationship with me, the therapist.

 Some of the issues in which I have expertise include:

 - Addiction (including sexual, emotional, romantic and work addiction)